 - All US citizens and permanent residents admitted to the PhD program (whether a Virginia resident or not) are eligible to be awarded two to three years (24 - 36 months) of scholarship to cover in state tuition, including summers during that time period.
 In exchange, all PhD students serve as a GTA.

-- Individuals accepted to the BSN-to-PhD program are provided three years (36 months) of full scholarship in exchange for service as a GTA.
-The GTA award covers nearly all of the tuition expenses within the accelerated plan.
+- Individuals accepted to the BSN-to-PhD program are provided up to three years (36 months) of full scholarship in exchange for service as a GTA.

 - We are able to provide financial assistance to very few international students per cohort.